 Any work by nature requiring a limited period to complete, for example: appointing a worker in another's place who is on maternity leave.
+Legal reference: Article 2 of the Jordanian Labour Law.

 8.10 Internal regulations:

 Every employer employing 10 or more workers must draft internal regulations to regulate work at his establishment.
 These regulations shall be compliance with the Labour Law and ratified by the Ministry.